Advice

 Is there Government Assistance for Retirees in Australia?

 Yes!
 In Australia, the government assistance available for retirees is in the form of payments under the Age Pension.
-This program aims to support retirees whose financial resources might not be at the same standard as their working years.
+This program aims to support Australian resident retirees 67 years or above or those who have lived in Australia at least 10 years.

 Age and residency are two characteristics that affect eligibility.
 Calculating your benefits considers your annual income amount, assets, and marital status.
 This is done to guarantee that retirees can maintain a comfortable standard of living.